Trump’s weakening of century-old bird preservation act worries South Texas environmentalists

 The EIS published Friday has statements from industry scientists saying changing the law will be “likely negative” to birds, saying over time “fewer entities would likely implement best practices” to safeguard birds.

 “That’s a huge deal because what is their incentive to prevent the incidental taking?”
-Nicole Ekstrum, president of the nonprofit Friends of Laguna Atascosa National Wildlife Refuge, told Border Report on Tuesday.
+Nicole Ekstrom, president of the nonprofit Friends of Laguna Atascosa National Wildlife Refuge, told Border Report on Tuesday.

 There are over 415 species of birds at Laguna Atascosa, a 97,000-acre wildlife preserve on the Gulf coast of Cameron County.
 And that draws Winter Texans and birders of all ages to this region, she said.